-You can’t beat Nethybridge as a Scottish wildlife base.
-Birding is great anywhere in this area, but if you want Capercaillie, Scottish Crossbill, Crested Tit, Ptarmigan and Black Grouse, Nethybridge is perfect.
-We are on the edge of the Abernethy Forest, and a casual stroll from The Mountview can produce Capercaillie, Scottish Crossbill and Crested Tit before breakfast.
-Red Squirrel, Siskin and Great Spotted Woodpecker are regular on our newly expanded feeding station, Osprey and Buzzard pass right overhead, and Dipper breed on the clear River Nethy almost within sight of our windows.
+You can’t beat Nethy Bridge as a Scottish wildlife base.
+Birding is great anywhere in this area, but if you want Scottish Crossbill, Crested Tit, Ptarmigan and Black Grouse, Nethy Bridge is perfect.
+We are on the edge of the Abernethy Forest, and a casual stroll from The Mountview can produce Scottish Crossbill, Crested Tit and Dipper before breakfast.
+Red Squirrel, Siskin and Great Spotted Woodpecker are regular on our feeding station, Osprey and Buzzard pass right overhead, and Grey Wagtail breed on the clear River Nethy almost within sight of our windows.
 Kestrel, Hobby, Merlin, Sparrowhawk, Peregrine and even Golden Eagle, Goshawk and White-tailed Eagle are on our ‘hotel list‘.
-Woodcock are common in the village in spring and summer, Grey Wagtail, Goldeneye, a range of breeding waders, and even Otter and Pine Marten have all been spotted within a mile or two, especially along the nearby River Spey.
-In summer we have Tawny Owl and perhaps Long-eared Owl with young in the village.
+Woodcock are common in the village in spring and summer, Goldeneye, a range of breeding waders, and even Otter and Pine Marten have all been spotted within a mile or two, especially along the nearby River Spey.
+In summer we have Tawny Owl and perhaps Barn Owl with young in the village.
 With extensive local walks and trails in this unspoilt and delightful Highland village, and The Speyside Way within 200 yards, early morning and evening birding is an exciting optional extra!
 When you join us you will find our own short guide to local walks in your information folder.

-Nethybridge has a friendly and well-stocked general store/post office, so at Heatherlea it is easy for you to buy postcards, presents, newspapers and all the other little things you might wish.
+Nethy Bridge has a small general store/post office, a lovely cafe and an excellent butcher/farm shop.
 ‘Nethy’ is just right - close to services, yet unspoilt and delightful in character.
 A real Highland village!
 The Cairngorm Mountains and the Forest of Abernethy frame the landscape, and the famous Osprey hide is nearby.
 Ideally placed to reach every important habitat, we can easily transfer east or west, to see that special bird which puts the cap on a great week.

 Many of our guests become friends visiting year after year, and we take great care to make sure everyone enjoys an unforgettable holiday.